MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-troubleshoot.md

 If a date is changed accidentally, then two issues can occur: Users notice some totals changed in the historical data (that is not supposed to happen), or during a refresh an error is returned indicating a unique value is not unique.
 For the latter, this can happen when the table with incremental refresh configured is used in a 1:N relationship with another table as the 1 side and should have unique values.
 When the data is changed (for a specific id) that id then appears in another partition and the Analysis Services engine will detect the value is not unique.

-**Solution:** In the case there is a business need to change some past data from the dates, one solution is to use the XMLA endpoint to refresh all partitions from the point where was located the data to the current partitions, thus keeping the 1 side of the relationship unique.
+**Solution:** Where there is a business need to change some past data from the dates, one solution is to use the XMLA endpoint to refresh all partitions from the point where was located the data to the current partitions, thus keeping the 1 side of the relationship unique.

-**Cause:** Some data sources, like Azure Data Explorer, Log Analytics, and Application Insights have a limit of 64MB (compressed) on data that can be returned for an external query.
-Azure Data Explorer may return an explicit error, but for others like Log Analytics and Application Insights, the data returned is just truncated.
+**Cause:** Some data sources, like Azure Data Explorer, Log Analytics, and Application Insights have a limit of 64 MB (compressed) on data that can be returned for an external query.
+Azure Data Explorer may return an explicit error, but for others like Log Analytics and Application Insights, the data returned is truncated.

 **Solution:** Specify smaller refresh and store periods in the policy.
-For example, if you specified a refresh period of 1 year, and a query error is returned or data returned is truncated, try a refresh period of 12 *months*.
-You'll want to ensure queries for the current refresh partition or any historical partitions based on the Refresh and Store periods do not return more than 64mb of data.
+For example, if you specified a refresh period of one year, and a query error is returned or data returned is truncated, try a refresh period of 12 *months*.
+You'll want to ensure queries for the current refresh partition or any historical partitions based on the Refresh and Store periods do not return more than 64 MB of data.

 ## See also